 "Well I'm going on a run.
 Have a good day at school," He said giving me a kiss on my forehead.

 I watched TV until it was time for me to go outside to my bus stop.
 For my bus stop, I had to walk all the way down my street to the corner.
-My dad was no where to be seen.
+My dad was nowhere to be seen.
 I was thankful that it wasn't raining like it was yesterday.
 The May weather was just perfect today.
 "Only one more month until I can sleep in all the time."
 I thought to myself as I walked down the street.

 I slowly made my way down the street, knowing I had plenty of time to get to my bus stop.
 Once I reached the end of the street, I heard faint footsteps coming towards me.
 I turned to see Ethan Samson walking down the sidewalk.
-He had went to my school all year but had moved into my neighborhood recently, now being at the same bus stop as me.
+He had gone to my school all year but had moved into my neighborhood recently, now being at the same bus stop as me.
 My heart started to race a little bit.
 I'd never had a boyfriend before, and I had to admit I had a bit of a crush on him, not that I would ever admit to him.

 Ethan was our school's football quarterback on varsity.
 Being a freshman and making varsity was extremely impressive at our school.
 Everyone loved him, especially other girls.
-A spike of jealous hit me and I mentally cursed at myself for being stupid.
+A spike of jealousy hit me and I mentally cursed at myself for being stupid.
 He was the first freshman who was a varsity quarterback in the history of our high school.
 That was probably another reason for his popularity.